MatthiasWM/dynee5/Albert/README.txt

 original ROM code using the GNU assembler for ARM.
 A second toll, armdiff, verifies that the original ROM and the generated ROM are the same.

+The text file is so large that Xcode is painfully slow when editing it.
+I like to use "vim" from the command line - it's extremely cryptic though.

 Albert can also output a group of pseudo C++ code files.
 They will not compile, but should be sufficient to be analysed by Doxygen and onther C++ code analysis tools to genrate call graphs and other interesting information.